 The CMA exam can be taken in January-February, May-June, and September-October.
-CMA exam results are posted after approximately six weeks from the exam month.
+CMA exam results are posted after approximately six weeks after the exam month.

 In both CMA USA and CIA, you can attempt Part II before clearing Part I. A candidate who has tried Part 1 of the exam can attempt Part II without passing part I.

 For example, if one has attempted part 1 of the CIA exam and has failed.
 They have to wait for 60 days to attempt the exam they failed, but in those 60 days, if the candidate wishes to attempt part 2 of the exam, they can do so.

 A CMA exam can be taken three times a year, i.e., all the windows available.
 There is no restriction on waiting for a certain period before another attempt.
 But both the parts need to be completed within 36 months.